What is Tofie?

 Prompt:

-“This is a non-GST registered entity.
-Calculate all line items as inclusive of GST but select 'No Tax (0%)' as the tax rate.
-For example, if the line item is listed as 100 (exclusive of GST), input it as 109 (inclusive of GST).”
+“This is a non‑GST registered entity.
+Calculate line items as GST‑inclusive and select ‘No Tax (0%).
+For example, convert 100 exclusive to 109 inclusive.’”

 Scenario 2: Handwritten Notes on Invoices